Cairnsmore of Fleet: Tourism & outdoor activities

 The usual route of ascent is the "Tourist Route", which is one of the most popular hikes in Galloway.
 It starts in the south-west, near Stronord, before climbing through the Bardrochwood Moor forest on to the summit.
 The Cairnsmore estate, near the start of this path, is the location mentioned in John Buchan's 1915 thriller The Thirty-nine Steps.
 Another route reaches the summit from the south, starting near the NNR visitor centre.
 This takes in the subsidiary summits of the Knee of Cairnsmore and Meikle Mulltaggart to form a circular route on the eastern side of the mountain.

-There are a number of good rock climbing areas on the subsidiary peaks around Cairnsmore of Fleet, but many of these have nesting birds on them so should be completely avoided in spring and early summer.
+There are a number of good rock climbing areas on the subsidiary peaks around Cairnsmore of Fleet, but many of these may have nesting birds on them in spring.
 The climbing is all on good quality granite.
 Areas that are described in the current guidebook include Craignelder, Loch Grannoch and the Clints of Dromore.

 National Cycle Route 7 runs to the south of Cairnsmore of Fleet, passing underneath the Big Water of Fleet viaduct.

 A visitor centre, operated by NatureScot and open all year, is located at Dromore at the southern end of the national nature reserve.
 NatureScot have commissioned five sculptures which have been located around the reserve.
 The sculptures were produced by artist Matt Baker and are each accompanied by poetry written by Mary Smith.
 These artistic works are intended to reflect elements of the landscape.